 - you have acted carelessly or deliberately in submitting your tax return, resulting in a loss of tax; or

 - when the time limit for issuing a notice of enquiry passed, HMRC could not reasonably have been expected to be aware of the loss of tax in the tax return.

 Such discovery assessments may only be issued within six years of the end of the year of assessment where there has been careless behaviour, or within four years if there was no careless behaviour, but can be issued within 20 years if the behaviour was deliberate.

 Longer time limits (up to 12 years) can apply where the unpaid tax is a result of an offshore matter or offshore transfer, irrespective of whether or not there was careless behaviour.
 The new time limits apply to tax years from 2015/16 (or from 2012/13 if there has been careless behaviour).
 HMRC have published detailed guidance.
-LITRG have campaigned against this and our concerns have been backed by the House of Lords.
+LITRG campaigned against this and our concerns were backed by the House of Lords.